Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 *Yersinia pestis* (causes plague) in some of the samples.
 This predictably led to a press firestorm and skepticism from scientistis on social media.
-The authors followed up with an [re-analysis](http://microbe.net/2015/02/17/the-long-road-from-data-to-wisdom-and-from-dna-to-pathogen/) of the data on microbe.net, where they admitted that they overreached on the anthrax and plague claims and there was actually little to no evidence for the presence of those organisms.
+The authors followed up with an [re-analysis](http://microbe.net/2015/02/17/the-long-road-from-data-to-wisdom-and-from-dna-to-pathogen/) of the data on microbe.net, where they admitted that they overreached on the anthrax and plague claims based on the tools that they were using for detection.

+*B. anthracis* is a Gram-positive bacterium that forms tough spores as part of its lifecycle.
+The 5.2 Mega basepairs (Mb) main chromosome is very similar to those of other species called the '[*Bacillus cereus* group](http://genome.cshlp.org/content/22/8/1512)' (including *B. cereus*, *B. thuringiensis* and *B. mycoides*).  *Bacillus cereus* group in general are commonly found in soil but *B. anthracis* itself is very rare and generally associated with livestock grazing sites with a past history of anthrax.
+What sets *B. anthracis* apart from close relatives is the presence of two plasmids: pXO1 (181kb), which carries the lethal toxin genes and pXO2 (94kb), which includes genes for a protective capsule.
+Without one of these plasmids, *B. anthracis* is generally thought of as attenuated.
+Other *B. cereus* group baceria can have very similar plasmids to pXO1 and pXO2 but missing the important virulence genes.
+Rarely, other *B. cereus* group carry pXO1 and appear to cause anthrax-like disease.
+Its a confusing situation, not helped by the current overly-b=narrow species definitions.
+This [recent review](http://www.annualreviews.org/doi/abs/10.1146/annurev.micro.091208.073255) give more details.

 The NYC subway metagenome study rasied very timely questions about the hot topic of using unbiased DNA sequencing for detection.
 We were interested in this dataset as son as the publication appeared and started looking deepier into why the anlysis software gave false positive results and indeed what exactly was found in the subway samples.
 We decided to wrap up the results of our preliminary analysis and put it on this site.
-Mostly, we looked at *B. anthracis* but we present some results looking at *Y.pstis* and can update this later.
+This report focuses on the results for *B. anthracis* but we also did some preliminary work on  *Y.pestis* and can follow up on this later.

-##Overview
+##Methods Overview
 The results are organized in 4 sections:

 1.  **Accessing metagenome data and controls:**  Where we obtained the data and how we constructed artificial controls by mixing recent whole genome shotgun data from pathogens and near-neighbors with NYC subway metagenome data.